NoroffFEU/development-platforms/ghost-case-study.md

 When compared to other popular CMS platforms like WordPress, Drupal, and Joomla, Ghost stands out for its simplicity, speed, and focus on blogging.
 While it may not have as many features or ability to be as customizable as some of the other CMS platforms, it's a great choice for bloggers and content creators who want to focus on creating content without getting bogged down in technical details.
+Compared with WordPress, Ghost is solely based on blogging, while WordPress offers a lot more complexity and the ability to manage for example e-commerce sites as well.
+The communities are quite different when it comes to the size and amount of users, meaninng that it could be more difficult to find plugins, themes and previously asked questions with Ghost.
+WordPress also offers more features and customization than Ghost, but at the cost of a more complex interface.
+Ghost would be recommended for the users that would like an easy and fast way to create content, without the need for a lot of extra faetures and complexity.

 ### Main advantages
 - Open source
 - User friendly interface
 - It´s designed to be "light and fast", quick loading times
 - Optimized for blogging
 - Has a broad selection of themes and integration with other services.

 ### Main disadvantages
 - Limited functionality: it is designed to be easy and quick which means that some advance features is not available
 - If you want some of the more advanced features you have to pay
 - Not a lot of plugins you can install

 ## How to get started:
 Below is a general guide to installing Ghost:

 ### Check the system requirements
 Ghost requires a modern version of Node.js and a few other dependencies to run.
 Make sure your server meets the system requirements before proceeding.

 ### Download Ghost
 You can download the latest version of Ghost from the website https://ghost.org or from the Ghost repository on GitHub.

 ### Install Ghost
 Once you have downloaded Ghost, extract the files to a directory on your server.
 Then open a terminal and navigate to the directory where Ghost is installed and run the following command:

 ```
 npm install --production